 Lucy Bee is a replacement for processed cooking oils and when heated does not produce free radicals.

-You can use it to replace all oils, butters and margarines.
+You can use it to replace all processed oils, butters and margarines.

 Whilst coconut possesses many health benefits, due to its fibre and nutritional content, it's the oil that makes it a truly remarkable food.